jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 Exporting snippets
 ------------------

-NDocUtil allows also to export the snippets directly as file.
+NDocUtil also allows to export the snippets directly as file.

 ### Export as raw file

-To export each snippet as raw text file `MY_SNIPPET_NAME.snippet`:
+To export each snippet as raw text file `MY_SNIPPET_NAME.snippet`, use:

 <!--# SaveSnippetsAsRaw -->
 ```C#